mmistakes/minimal-mistakes/_posts/2017-02-12-software-by-design.md

 excerpt: "Behaviour first- Data first class"
 layout: single
 comments: true
+header:
+  overlay_image: /chameleon-827517_960_720.jpg
+  overlay_filter: 0.25 # same as adding an opacity of 0.5 to a black background
+  caption: "Design for change"
+  teaser: /chameleon-827517_960_720.jpg
 ---

 This blog is the first in what may become a series around how I approach software architecture and design.
 First though